swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 > **Rationale**: `@autoclosure` is unnecessary for the wrapped value, because the wrapped-value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)`, which can _already_ support `@autoclosure` arguments.

+Property wrappers on function parameters must support `init(wrappedValue:)`.

+> **Rationale**: This is an artificial limitation to prevent programmers from writing functions with an argument label that cannot be used to call the function.

 Property-wrapper parameters cannot have additional arguments in the wrapper attribute.

 > **Rationale**: Arguments on the wrapper attribute are expected to never be changed by the caller.
 However, it is not possible to enforce this today; thus, property-wrapper parameters cannot support additional arguments in the attribute until there is a mechanism for for per-declaration shared state for property wrappers.